auroramod/docs/docs/iw7-server-guide.md

 3. Port Forward the UDP port(s) [your launcher scripts](iw7-server-guide#editing-your-server-launcher-scripts) will use.
 By default, it is 27016.
 [To learn more about Port Forwarding, click here.](port-forwarding)
 4. Now you can [edit your configs](iw7-server-guide#editing-your-server-configuration) and [edit your server launcher scripts](iw7-server-guide#editing-your-server-launcher-scripts)!

+### "I can't port forward and just play with friends"

+No problem, just read this guide on [Using a VPN to play with friends](port-forwarding#using-a-vpn-to-play-with-friends)!

 ### Editing your server configuration

 You can edit the `.cfg` files in the **iw7-mod folder** to your liking.
 This includes settings like: